yuvatejasainadh/yuvatejasainadh/README.md

 **AI for a Safer Tomorrow**

-AI-powered cybersecurity framework focused on real-time voice impersonation detection, prevention, and risk assessment.
+An AI-powered cybersecurity venture being developed within a **Global Business Incubation ecosystem**, focused on voice impersonation detection, prevention, and risk assessment.

 </td>